MB3hel/AUVControlBoard/README.md

-# AquaPack Robotics Control Board
+# AUV Control Board

-The control board is a coprocessor used by SeaWolf VIII's computer to control the robot's motion.
-It can be considered a complex motor controller, but can also provide sensor data to the computer for use in mission software.
+Motion controller for Autonomous Underwater Vehicles (AUVs) supporting motion in 6 degrees of freedom.
+Designed for vehicles with fixed position thrusters.

+The Control Board is a coprocessor designed to assist a main computer (typically an embedded Linux computer) control the vehicle.

 ## Repository Structure